slittorin/home-assistant-maintenance/README.md

 If Selective self-test is pending on power-up, resume after 0 minute delay.
 ```

-I concluded that the SSD was so corrupted that it needed to be replaced.
+I concluded that the SSD was so corrupted that it needed to be replaced.\

-It therefore proceeded to purchase the same drive (if the new one fails, then I must revisit my design and setup), including a new SATA to USB-cable, to ensure that there are no hardware errors that can affect the new setup.
+Thereafter I proceeded to purchase the same drive (if the new one fails, then I must revisit my design and setup), including a new SATA to USB-cable, to ensure that there are no hardware errors that can affect the new setup.

+At this stage I was also able to copy the `/srv` and `/var/lib/docker` libraries to the Ubuntu-machine.\
+Note to self here to ensure that we have better copy of images and important configuration to another drive/share in the future.

 Since I had the old SD-card, I could easily setup the new SSD according to my [instructions](https://github.com/slittorin/rpi-boot-ssd).

+Here I also attached the new SSD to my Ubuntu-machine and copied `/srv` and `/var/lib/docker` to `/srv/restored`, so I could restore the files I needed.